Pakistan MPs draft resolution urging neutrality in Yemen crisis

 Sunni Saudi Arabia had asked its staunch ally, Sunni-majority Pakistan, to join the Saudi-led coalition in Yemen and had requested warships, aircraft and troops.

-Pakistani members of parliament had spoken out against becoming militarily involved in Yemen all week and the draft resolution is bound to disappoint the Saudis.
+Pakistani members of parliament have spoken out against becoming militarily involved in Yemen all week and the draft resolution is bound to disappoint the Saudis.

 "The parliament of Pakistan expresses serious concern on the deteriorating security and humanitarian situation in Yemen and its implications for peace and stability of the region," the resolution said.